docs4class/sedsi/_book/105-coronavirus_lab.md

 # Lab 3: `coronavirus` visualization, data wrangling, and dates

+## Overview

 The package is available on GitHub [here](https://github.com/RamiKrispin/coronavirus) and is updated daily.

-> I use the `coronavirus` package and use the `coronavirus::update_data()` function to keep the data current.
+I use the `coronavirus` package and use the `coronavirus::update_data()` function to keep the data current.
 This also has the dates preformatted which can be nice.

 ## Let's look like Applied Analytics Superstars and make some neat visuals.